 Idaho Daily Fantasy Sports

-Many states have yet to decide whether daily fantasy sports (DFS) falls under their definitions of gambling.
+Many states have yet to decide whether this activity falls under their definitions of gambling.
 Idaho, however, made it clear when Attorney General Lawrence Wasden stated, “As I see it, this (daily fantasy) falls within Idaho’s definition of gambling.”
-As a result, America’s most popular DFS operators do not offer any cash-based games to Idaho residents.
+As a result, daily fantasy betting in Idaho can’t be serviced by the most popular DFS operators in the USA.

 Online Casino Gaming in Idaho

 At this moment in time, it is illegal to gamble at online casinos in Idaho and the state has some of the most severe punishments in the country for players who illegally gamble.
 The only establishments, at which one can play traditional casino games, is one of a handful of tribal casino resorts in ID.
-Until the law changes, there is no recommended online casinos for Idaho residents.
+Until the law changes, there will be no legal casinos in Idaho.

 Online Poker in Idaho

 As some residents may or may not know, Idaho’s gambling laws are somewhat unique when compared to the laws of other states.
 Rather than having a law that seeks to define what an illegal bet is (laws like this are open to interpretation and are the norm for most states), Idaho’s gambling statutes use specific game names, leaving almost no wiggle room.
 Poker is one of the games expressly forbidden in state territory so, there are no Idaho poker sites to recommend at this time.